 DETAILS, DETAILS – 3-5 months

-Otherwise, an aisle of shells is perfect for a beach celebration, a local dance troupe could be charming for a Thai wedding, fire twirlers for a South Pacific ‘I do’ or a rustic timber arbour for a mountain wedding.
+Otherwise, an aisle of shells or flower arch are both perfect for a beach celebration, a local dance troupe could be charming for a Thai wedding, fire twirlers for a South Pacific ‘I do’ or a rustic timber arbour for a mountain wedding.
 Incorporating a local blessing into your ceremony is also a meaningful way to honour your location.
 Ask your coordinator for more ‘local’ ideas.

 THE FINAL COUNTDOWN – 1-3 months before